The pandemic bubble may be starting to burst. Celebrate with bubbles all under $20.

 Simonnet-Febvre is located in Chablis, the northern part of Burgundy closest to Champagne.
 And yet the winery claims it is the only Chablis producer to make a bubbly in the champagne style.
 This 60 percent chardonnay and 40 percent pinot noir sparkler is bright and refreshing, with persistent bubbles and a soft, comforting texture.
 Look for flavors of apple and pear, and pair with salty appetizers.
 Alcohol by volume: 12 percent.

 Imported by Louis Latour Inc., distributed in the District and Maryland by M. Touton Selection, in Virginia by Select: Available in the District at Burka’s Wine & Liquor, Cairo Wine & Liquor, Congress Market, Downtown Liquors, Eye Street Cellars, Freedom Market, Hayden’s Liquor, Mimi’s Convenience Mart, Morris Miller Wine & Liquor, Rosebud Liquor, Southeast Market and Liquor, Sunset Wine & Spirits, Town & Country Market, U Street Mini Mart, Virginia Market.
-Available in Virginia at Magnolias at the Mill in Purcellville; Pentagon City Wine Merchant in Arlington, Total Wine & More (various locations), Wegmans (various locations).
+Available in Virginia at Magnolias at the Mill in Purcellville, Pentagon City Wine Merchant in Arlington, Total Wine & More (various locations), Wegmans (various locations).

 Clara C Feminine Bio Fiori di Prosecco